marckrenn/rtfmbro-mcp/README.md

    - `get_readme` - Get package README
    - `get_documentation_tree` - Browse available docs
    - `read_files` - Read specific documentation files
+   - `search_github_repositories` - Search for Github packages and repositories by topic, language, or keywords
 3. **Review** the documentation to understand:
    - Core functionality and API surface
    - Usage patterns and best practices
    - Breaking changes and migration guides
    - Configuration options and defaults
 4. **Apply** documentation insights to provide accurate, version-specific guidance

+**Ecosystem Selection:**
+- Use `pypi` for Python packages
+- Use `npm` for Node.js packages
+- Use `spm` for Swift packages
+- Use `gh` only as a fallback for languages not supported by the above registries (package name must be in 'owner/repo' format) or if you're unsure about the package's ecosystem.
+Also use `gh` when you don't find the package in the lock file.
 ```

 ## How It Works